thequietlife/CTI-101/assets/security architecture.md

 If we are wanting **Enterprise Identity and Access Management**, we might want to also add Federation Capability.
 If my organisation and employees need to log on to a SaaS system.
 We will need to extend the above into other identity domains.
 This is called a **Federation Capability**.
 It allows an employee to log in to my organisation's system as my identity provider and then be able to access other systems as service providers.
 This is also referred to as **Workforce Identity Management**. <br>
 One other aspect to consider is **Consumer Identity and Access Management (CIAM)**.
 CIAM looks at some of these similiar capabilities with the ability to focus more on the areas that need more security like protecting privacy.

+### **Endpoint**

+What is Endpoint Security?
+It's about have a trusted platform.
+From a hardware perspective it involves different computing platforms.

+We need to look at every device in holistic terms e.g. see the server as a computing platform, an software engineer's desktop system, laptop system, mobile device.